ihouwat/pygame-learning/same_again_game/scratchpad.md

 	- DONE add `AudioPlayer` class with dummy implementations to test the code structure
 	- DONE Where to put those scaling animations? `SpriteHandler` or somewhere else?
 Answer is `AnimationEngine` that consumes`Animation` objects and executes them.

-	- Consider splitting game states using state machine pattern (wait a bit before doing this one)
+	- Split game states using state machine pattern

 - download more pngs and add attributions
 - record and add languages to the game